-The key audit matters (pursuant to IAS 701) can be viewed via the full joint independent auditors' audit report and the annual financial statements at www.mtn.com/investors/financialreporting/annualresults.
-Management proactively reported a breach of fiduciary responsibilities by a prescribed officer to the auditors on 13 December 2021, who entered into an agreement on behalf of a subsidiary of the Group outside of the requisite authority and internal processes and policies.
-The reportable irregularity was reported to the IRBA in line Group Davids of the requisite authority and inter subsidiary and the Group Boards hook specific remedial actions to address the breach and prevent losses.
+The key audit matters (pursuant to IAS 701) can be viewed via the full joint independent auditors' audit report and the annual financial statements of www.mtn.com/investors/financialreporting/annual-results.
+Management proactively reported a breach of fiduciary responsibilities by a prescribed officer to the auditors on 13 December 2021, who entered into an agreement on behalf of a subsidiary of the Croup outside of the requisite authority and internal processes and policies.
+The reportable irregularity was reported to the IRBA in line with reporting obligations of the joint auditors.
+The subsidiary and the Croup Boards took specific remedial actions to address the breach and prevent losses.
 The joint auditors subsequently reported to the Independent Regulatory Board of Auditors (IRBA) that the reportable irregularity is no longer continuing.

 The Group's results and segmental report are presented in line with the Group's operational structure.
-The Group's underlying operations are clustered as follows: South Africa (SA), Nigeria, the Southern and East Africa (SEA) region, the West and Central Africa (WECA) region and the Middle East and North Africa (MENA) region and their respective underlying operations.
+The Group's underlying operations at clustered as follows: South Africa (SA), Nigeria, the Southern and East Africa (SEA) region, the West and Central Africa (WECA) region and the Middle East and North Africa (MENA) region and their respective underlying operations.

-The SEA region includes Uganda, Zambia, Rwanda, South Sudan, Botswana (joint venture-equity accounted), eSwathin (joint venture-equity accounted) and Business Group.
-The WECA region includes Chana, Cameroon, Côte d'Ivoire, Benin, Congo-Brazzaville, Liberia, Guinee Conakry and Guinee Bissau.
+The SEA region includes Uganda, Zambia, Rwanda, South Sudan, Botswana (joint venture-equity accounted), eSwatini (joint venture-equity accounted) and Business Group.
+The WECA region includes Chana, Cameroon, Còte d'Ilvoire, Benin, Congo-Brazzaville, Liberia, Guinea Conakry and Guinea Bissau.
 The MENA region includes Iran (joint venture-equity accounted), Syria, Sudan, Yemen and Afghanistan.

-In line with the Group's strategy announced in March 2021, MTN Ghana results have been reported under the WECA region effective 1 January 2021 (previously included in SEAGHA region).
+In line with the Group's strategy announced in March 2021, MTN Chana results have been reported under the WECA region effective 1 January 2021 (previously included in SEAGHA region).
 Prior year numbers have been restated for SEA and WECA accordingly.